adam-ballinger/byte-packet/README.md

 A `BytePacket` is a data structure designed to encapsulate and manage binary data (bytes) in a compact and secure format.
 It is used in situations where you need to handle and transmit small pieces of data, ensuring that the integrity of the data is maintained through checksum validation. byte-packet is a lightweight utility module designed for generating, manipulating, and validating BytePacket objects in Node.js or the browser.
 Emphasis on performance, minimalism, and ease of integration.

+The name byte-packet comes from this library's use of byte arrays (`Uint8Array`)as the central store of data.
+Uint8Array's are memory efficient, highly compatible, and interoperable.

 ## Features

 - **Cryptographically Secure Random Payloads:** Generate secure random data with randomness that meets cryptographic standards.